tingfengx/uoftnotes/README.md

-## Notes for some of my courses at University of Toronto
+## :book: Notes for some of my courses at University of Toronto
 * The notes in this repository that are currently in edit are
    1. MAT224, Linear Algebra II.
 Collection of (nearly) all the theorems presented in the book/mentioned during lecture.
    2. STA261, Statistics II.
 A manuel for common test statistics.